-By Tracey Robbins, Delivery Manager.
+By Tracey Robbins, Head of UK Programme Delivery.
 Tracey oversees the work of Eden Project Communities across the four nations and is herself passionate about communities, informal networks, interconnectedness, and reducing loneliness.
 Follow her on Twitter!

 “In his or her own way, everyone I saw before me looked happy.
 Whether they were really happy or just looked it, I couldn't tell.
 But they did look happy on this pleasant early afternoon in late September, and because of that I felt a kind of loneliness new to me, as if I were the only one here who was not truly part of the scene.” ― Haruki Murakami, Norwegian Wood

-For so many these are unsettled times, lonely and challenging times, from our youngest to oldest, within our families and communities, loneliness will be present.
+For so many these are lonely and challenging times.
+From our youngest to oldest, within our families and communities, loneliness and feelings of isolation will be present.
 So many lose the comfort of friends and family, neighbours known for years, in the unfamiliar face of September:

-- The student who begins their life away from home, sharing a space with others unkown
+- The student who begins their life away from home, sharing a space with others unknown;

-- And the loneliness of those who remain behind, the quieter homes and halls
+- And the loneliness of those who remain behind - in the quieter homes and halls;

-- The neighbour and communities watching their transient tenants come and go with the academic year
+- The neighbours and communities watching their transient tenants come and go with the academic year;

 Lonely people are often excluded from the opportunities many people take for granted.
+The realities of the cost of living increases will leave many feeling isolated and alone.
 They don’t have access to new opportunities, to meeting new and different people in ordinary everyday situations, and yet it is from these that people develop new relationships, experiences, insights, interests, hobbies and, hopefully, new friendships.
 Loneliness is not inevitable nor is it predictable, you do not have to be older or alone to qualify for it.
-We all qualify and we all will experience it within our life at dfferent stages and for different reasons.
+We all qualify and we all will experience it within our life at different stages and for different reasons.

-This month look out for and talk about loneliness, and try three things to reduce loneliness in your community - whether your own or someone elses.
+This month, take care of yourself and others.
+Look out for and talk about loneliness, and try three things to reduce loneliness in your community - whether your own or someone else’s.